jlucktay/factorio-server-kit/README.md

 ## Related projects

-### gopukku
+### goppuku

-[`gopukku`] is a small Go binary/service I built to have a server shut itself down if the player count stays at zero for fifteen consecutive minutes.
+[`goppuku`] is a small Go binary/service I built to have a server shut itself down if the player count stays at zero for fifteen consecutive minutes.

-The latest release of `gopukku` is installed in the Factorio server image by [Packer's provisioner script].
+The latest release of `goppuku` is installed in the Factorio server image by [Packer's provisioner script].

 ## Author